 Other work that I've done using social network analysis in some capacity:

 The foundation of mathematics education is research investigating how students learn and understand mathematics.
 It was curiosity about students' understandings of mathematics that led me to this field, and this area of investigation continues to fascinate me.
 While the main thrust of my research is now focused on systems and improving those systems, it is research about students' understandings and learning processes that provide targets for change initiatives.
-My work related to students' understanding and learning has taken place primarily in differential equations and dynamical systems courses.
+My work related to students' understanding and learning (and learning experiences) has taken place primarily in differential equations and dynamical systems courses.